Skip to Content

 The Paper Pressing Method

 Hibiscus is perfectly suited to paper pressing.
-And, the good news is, you’ll only need a book to start with this project.
+And the good news is, you’ll only need a book to start with this project.

 Remember those thick phone books from back in the day that you use as a makeshift step ladder?

-Those are the types of weighted books that are best to use for paper pressing hibiscus blooms.
+Those are the types of weighted books that are best to use for paper-pressing hibiscus blooms.

-Now, if you plan on using your dried flowers for a hibiscus tea, you will not want the inks from pages to spoil your brew.
+If you plan on using your dried flowers for a hibiscus tea, you will not want the inks from pages to spoil your brew.

 Prevent that by sandwiching non-bleached notebook paper between the pages so the ink doesn’t come into direct contact with the flower.